 - Vantage Press, a vanity publisher founded in 1949 that was once sued by its authors for deceptive advertising and broken contractual promises, vanished abruptly in 2013.
 Most authors weren’t informed of the closure, and found out only when the company contacted them to offer a release of rights in exchange for waiving all debts, damages, and their right to sue.
 An accounting of money due was promised, along with a return of unsold printed books, but to date, most authors haven’t received either one.

 As writers become more aware of the pitfalls of vanity/subsidy publishing, many less-than-honest pay-to-publish operations are trying dodge the vanity label by omitting to mention their fees on their websites or other public materials, or by shifting their charges to areas other than printing and binding.
 I often hear from writers who are confused because they’ve been offered a contract by a publisher that describes itself as “traditional” or “small press,” but wants its authors to make some sort of financial commitment in order to be published.

-Here are some of the “alternative” charges you may encounter from these stealth vanity publishers (for the names and M.O’s of some stealth vanity publishers, see this post from Writer Beware’s blog):
+Here are some of the “alternative” charges you may encounter from these vanity publishers in disguise (for the names and M.O’s of some particularly stealthy vanity publishers, see this post from Writer Beware’s blog):

 - A fee for some aspect of the publication process other than printing/binding.
-Some publishers ask you to pay for editing, or for your book cover art, or for liability insurance, or for a publicity campaign (commercial publishers provide these things as a routine part of the publication process, at their own expense).
+Some publishers ask you to chip in for editing, or for your book cover art, or for publicity (commercial publishers provide these things as a routine part of the publication process, at their own expense).
 Services may cost thousands of dollars, and are often minimal and not of professional quality.